FWDekker/mommy/README.md

 ## installation
-mommy should work on any UNIX system. she has been tested on Ubuntu, Debian, macOS, FreeBSD, NetBSD, and Solaris, and also has releases for Alpine Linux, ArchLinux, and Red Hat~
+mommy should work on any UNIX system. she has been tested on Ubuntu, Debian, macOS, FreeBSD, and NetBSD, and also has releases for Alpine Linux, ArchLinux, and Red Hat~

 [download the latest release](https://github.com/FWDekker/mommy/releases/latest) for your platform and install as usual~